-Health insurance companies can't refuse to cover you or charge you more just because you have a pre-existing condition.
-They also can’t charge women more than men.
+- Medicaid and the Children's Health Insurance Program (CHIP) also can't refuse to cover you or charge you more because of your pre-existing condition.